Monacrh/YoutubeCommentsSentimentAnalysis/README.md

 - **Visualization**: Display the distribution of sentiment scores.

 ## Model
-We use the [nlptown/bert-base-multilingual-uncased-sentiment](https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment) model, which can classify text into 1 to 5 star ratings across multiple languages.
+I use the [nlptown/bert-base-multilingual-uncased-sentiment](https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment) model, which can classify text into 1 to 5 star ratings across multiple languages.

 ## Change YT video link
 In **Collect Review** you can change the driver.get('https://www.youtube.com/To any link of video you want')